knksknsy/cnc-shop/README.md

 ## Development server

-Run `ng serve` in the frontend directory on your local machine for an dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` in the frontend directory on your local machine for an dev server.
+Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 In the middleware directory start the express server with `node server.js`.
 You also need da database, so call `mongod`.